the firm with a fresh perspective

 Have one of our attorneys communicate with law enforcement on your behalf.
 Schedule your consultation by filling out our online form or dialing (512) 877-4384 today.

-Our Pennington Law staff will fight with you every step of your case.
+At Pennington Law PLLC, our attorneys will fight for you every step of your case.
 We will gather the facts, including your side of the story, to best build a defense against the prosecution’s argument.
 If necessary, we will force the prosecution’s hand by setting your case for trial.
 This way, the prosecutor’s office will take a hard look at their case and decide quickly if they need to make an offer to work in your favor, whether that is a plea to a lesser offense or dismissing the charges.
-Should things go south at trial we have experience handling appeals, whether it be a mistake by a judge, jury or your trial attorney.
+Should things go south at trial we have experience handling appeals, whether it be a mistake by a judge, jury, or your trial attorney.